ravi-kumar7/documentation/docs/bank-connect/rest-api.md

 It is to be noted that even though an error is thrown, an entity for the statement upload is created (if `entity_id` was not specified in the request) and `entity_id` is hence always given in response.
 :::

-## Progress
+## Progress Field
 When a statement is uploaded, identity information and basic fraud checks happen at the same time.
 However other statement analysis, like transaction extraction, salary, recurring transactions, advanced fraud checks, enrichment happen asynchronously.
-Hence all the GET APIs for these **analysis parameters** have a `progress` field.
+Hence all the GET APIs for these **analysis fields** have a `progress` field.
 You can track the progress of a statement uploaded using this.

 `progress` is an array of objects.
 Each object represents a statement, it has `status` field that can be `processing`, `completed` or `failed` and `statement_id` field which identifies a statement uniquely.

-Sample progress value:
+Sample `progress` value:
 ```json
 [
   {